bushesarebetter/KSI-emergence-detection/docs/OUTREACH.md

 ## Before you send anything

 - **Fill in the placeholders.** `[YOUR NAME]`, `[SCHOOL]`, `[GRADE]`, `[DASHBOARD URL]`.
-  Note that `README.md`'s citation block currently credits **Pendharkar, Ayan** — if this is joint work, say "my collaborator and I" and name them; if the citation is wrong, fix it before anyone follows the link.
+- **Authorship is joint.** The emails name Ayan Pendharkar as collaborator. `README.md`'s citation block still credits only Pendharkar — add Zhang before anyone follows the GitHub link.
 - **Find a real person.** Every email below is addressed to a role.
 Ten minutes on the agency's staff directory or LinkedIn beats `info@`.
 A named recipient roughly doubles reply rates, and a wrong-but-close name usually gets forwarded internally.